 Kebapche

 Kebapche is a grilled minced meat stick, usually made of a mixture of pork and beef and seasoned with black pepper and cumin.
-This is the ideal dish to eat with french fries with grated sirene and a Shopska salad.
+This dish is ideal for eating french fries with grated sirene and a Shopska salad.

 Kyufte